Open Market redevelopment

 The Open Market is open for business

-The new Open Market officially reopened for business on Saturday 19 July 2014.
+The Open Market re-opened for business on Saturday 19 July 2014.

-45 new tenants have now moved into their spaces offering fresh, locally sourced food and goods, as well as a variety of arts, crafts, services and garden goods.
+45 new tenants moved into their spaces offering fresh, locally sourced food and goods, as well as a variety of arts, crafts, services and garden goods.

 The new market is managed by the Brighton Open Market Community Interest Company (CIC), as a social enterprise for the benefit of the local community.
-The CIC board has representatives from the market traders, the council, The Ethical Property Company and housing association, The Hyde Group ("Hyde") who have developed the site.
+The CIC board has representatives from the market traders, the council, The Ethical Property Company and the housing association, The Hyde Group who have developed the site.
 There are also independent directors.

-The redevelopment has been achieved through a partnership approach involving the Open Market Traders, Hyde Housing Association, Ethical Property Company and the City Council to deliver:
+The redevelopment was achieved through a partnership approach involving the Open Market Traders, Hyde Housing Association, Ethical Property Company and the council

 - a new covered market with a double height central square for visiting markets, temporary stalls, community activities, street art and entertainment.